lidorbashari/INTPolybotServiceTerraform/README.md

 ## General notes

-- As the above configuration files structure suggests, the Polybot and Yolo5 microservice should be configured as separate **Terraform Modules**.
+- As the above configuration files structure suggests, the `k8s-cluster` and `polybot` should be configured as separate **Terraform Modules**.
 - Since Terraform can provision and destroy the same infrastructure consistently, avoid additional charges and don't keep your AWS resources existing for long time. **Destroy them when you don't work on your project**.
 - Don't store sensitive data in the `.tf` or `.tfvars` files.
 - Feel free to use other Terraform modules (e.g. for VPC, ASG, etc...).